 13. Hara bhara kabab with mint chutney

 Hara bhara kabab can be a perfect and healthy snack for your get-together and kitty parties.
-Green veggies like spinach, peas, and potatoes are used in their preparation, each veggie has its own nutrient range, shallow frying it in groundnut oil can make it healthier, this is helpful for people who want to lose weight.
+Green veggies like spinach, peas, and potatoes are used in their preparation.
+Each veggie has its own nutrient range, shallow frying it in groundnut oil can make it healthier.
+This is helpful for people who want to lose weight.
 They have zero cholesterol and very low fat.
-Hara bhara kebabs are served with mint chutney adding more flavor and value to it.
+You can serve Hara Bhara Kebabs with mint chutney to add more flavor.

 14. Lobia curry and chapati

 Lobia masala (Lobia Curry) is a North Indian cuisine rich in protein.
 This is made using black-eyed beans.
 It pairs well with chapati, lobia curry is extremely helpful for pregnant ladies.
-It is rich in Protein, Iron, and Folate.
+It is rich in Protein, Iron, and Folate which makes it a perfect healthy meal for dinner.
 Its high fiber content keeps the tummy full for a long time and hence aids in the weight loss journey.

 15. Dal palak and chapati

-There is no doubt spinach is loaded with nutrients but most of us don’t like spinach, however, dal-palak is delicious enough to work well with your taste buds.
+There is no doubt spinach is rich in vital nutrients, but most of us don’t like spinach.
+However, dal-palak is delicious enough to work well with your taste buds.
 Dal palak is a very simple yet delicious Indian dish made with lentils, spinach, and seasoned with a few spices.
 You can savor its taste by complementing it with chapati or brown rice.
 The meal is rich in protein and vitamins.
 The good part is you won’t gain any fat.

 16. Vegan coconut curry and salad

 Vegan coconut curry is an easy-to-cook and extremely tasty dinner option.
 It’s creamy, spicy, and extremely satisfying.
-It has the goodness of vegetables and the nutrition of coconut.
-It is good for your skin and hair.
-It is rich in vitamins and minerals, and pairing it with a salad of your choice makes it a wholesome meal.
+It has the goodness of vegetables and the nutrition of coconut which is great for your skin and hair.
+Also, it is rich in vitamins and minerals, and pairing it with a salad of your choice makes it a wholesome meal.

 16. Sabudana khichdi